Event Archival

 GC & cleanup

 Archival runs before GC in the combined loop to prevent data loss.
-Daily rollups are force-refreshed before deletion, so aggregation queries remain accurate even after events are archived and removed from SQLite.
+Daily rollups are force-refreshed before tombstoning, so aggregation queries remain accurate even after events are archived.
+Segment GC reclaims the on-disk space the next time it runs (segment-granular).

-S3 connectivity is verified at startup.
-Bad credentials cause an immediate error log and disable archival, rather than silently failing hours later on the first archive cycle.
+S3 connectivity is verified at startup with a HEAD probe.
+Bad credentials or unreachable endpoints fail immediately rather than silently misbehaving hours later on the first archive cycle.

 CLI commands